Benchmarking Agentic Newswriting via Journalistic Workflows

 \section{NEWSAGENT}

-In this section, we present \textbf{NEWSAGENT}, a benchmark and agent framework designed to evaluate whether agents can perform core journalistic tasks.
-We first describe the dataset curation process (Section~\ref{sec:newsagent_instruction}), then detail the agentic pipeline (Section~\ref{sec:newsagent_pipeline}), and finally outline our evaluation protocol (Section~\ref{sec:newsagent_eval}).
+In this section, we present the NEWSAGENT benchmark and the NEWSAGENT pipeline for evaluating whether agents can perform core journalistic workflows.
+We first describe the dataset curation process (Section~\ref{sec:newsagent_instruction}), then detail the agentic pipeline (Section~\ref{sec:newsagent_pipeline}), and finally outline the evaluation protocol (Section~\ref{sec:newsagent_eval}).